16 Favorite Images of 2016

 05 November 2016

 My best friend from college visited me this weekend, resulting in a lot of surfing, taco eating, and also an impromptu trip out to the Anza Borrego Desert in search of ancient Kumeyaay pictographs.
-Along our hike we came across this view, looking south toward Mount Laguna in the distance, which a few months later would be capped in snow (see below photographs).
+Along our hike we came across this view, looking south toward Mount Laguna in the distance, which a few months later would be capped in snow (see below photograph).
 A green desert oasis is even barely visible at the desert floor.
 The view was completely unexpected, and took my friend James by such surprise that he fumbled his phone, which wound up falling about 50 feet down the dry waterfall.
 Incredulously, he found a way to climb down to retrieve it, and both he and the phone wound up unscathed!

 The geographic diversity of San Diego County never ceases to amaze me, and not even a month later the first snow fell on Mount Laguna (6000ft).
 In this case, the first snow caught many plants by surprise, including this oak tree.
 Amid a backdrop of snow, a leaf displays a fitting amount of chromatic heterogeneity for the rapidly changing alpine seasons.